schrodinger/infra-tester/README.md

 In the above test summary:
 - `TestPlanName` is obtained from the `name` property of `test_plan` in the yaml config.
-- TestName corresponds to the name of each test defined in the test plan.
+- `TestName` corresponds to the `name` of each test defined in the test plan.
-- PlanAssertion1, PlanAssertion2, and so on refers to assertions in the plan step.
+- `PlanAssertion1`, `PlanAssertion2`, and so on refers to assertions in the plan step.
-- ApplyAssertion1, ApplyAssertion2, and so on refers to assertions in the apply step.
+- `ApplyAssertion1`, `ApplyAssertion2`, and so on refers to assertions in the apply step.

-As seen in the test summary, Plan and Apply tests are separated so you can run them separately using `-run`.
+As seen in the test summary, Plan and Apply tests are separated so you can run them separately using `-test.run` flag.
 > **Note** If a test is dependent (e.g, by using a test as a "stage") on the resultant Terraform state of a previous test, then selectively running a test that has such a dependency will obviously fail.
 In this case, you might want to name the test and it's dependency test in such a way that, when you selectively run the test with a test name pattern, both the tests will be selected.